Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 In comparison, the hyperconfusion considered in this paper allows us to define nontrivial disjunction and implication in this example.
 For example, hyperconfusion implication ``$\pi_{1}\rightarrow\pi_{2}$'' correctly identifies that knowing the XOR of the two bits will allow someone who has the first bit to deduce the second bit (Section \ref{subsec:butterfly}).
-Moreover, the entropy of the resultant hyperconfusion of these logical operations gives the smallest communication cost within a logarithmic gap.
+Moreover, the entropy of the resultant hyperconfusion gives the smallest communication cost within a logarithmic gap.\footnote{We also remark that the logical entropy \cite{ellerman2017logical,ellerman2018logical} recovers the order-2 Tsallis entropy \cite{tsallis1988possible} $1-\sum_{\omega}p(\omega)^{2}$, which is usually not the operational limit of coding settings.}